kubernetes/website/content/en/docs/concepts/storage/ephemeral-volumes.md

 CSI ephemeral volumes allow users to provide `volumeAttributes` directly to the CSI driver as part of the Pod spec.
-A CSI driver allowing `volumeAttributes` that are typically restricted to administrators is NOT suitable for use in an inline ephemeral volume.
+A CSI driver allowing `volumeAttributes` that are typically restricted to administrators is not suitable for use in an inline ephemeral volume.
 For example, parameters that are normally defined in the StorageClass should not be exposed to users through the use of inline ephemeral volumes.